elevata-labs/elevata/docs/logical_plan.md

 ---

-# 9. Benefits of the 0.5.x Logical Plan
+# 9. Benefits of the Logical Plan
 - Supports subqueries as first-class citizens
 - Vendor-neutral window functions
 - Clean separation between logic and SQL syntax
-- Easy extension with future nodes (CASE WHEN, JOIN, GROUPING SETS)
+- Extensible architecture (CASE WHEN, JOIN, GROUPING SETS)
 - Deterministic behavior for multi-source processing
 - No vendor SQL stored in metadata
 - Strict testability

----

-# 10. Planned Extensions

-Future additions may include:
-- JOIN node type (explicit join graph)
-- CASE WHEN expr nodes
-- arithmetic expressions
-- JSON path expressions
-- automatic type inference
-- cost-based plan validator

 ---